juliettebosveld/phonebook/README.md

 * Hibernate
 * Tomcat
 * JUnit
+* Mockito

 ## Setup and run

 1. git clone <this repo>
 2. Create a database and configure it in src/main/resources/hibernate.cfg.xml
-2. mvn clean install
+3. mvn clean install
-3. Deploy war file (in target/phonebook-1.0.0.war)
+4. Deploy war file (in target/phonebook-1.0.0.war)
-4. Add contacts in http://localhost:8080/phonebook-1.0.0/phonebook (default Tomcat url)
+5. Add contacts in http://localhost:8080/phonebook-1.0.0/phonebook (default Tomcat url)
-5. Added contacts will be shown immediately.
+6. Added contacts will be shown immediately.
 It also updating and deleting will enabled after adding contacts.
+7. Restarting the application (server) will drop and create the database schema, if unwanted remove the following entry `<property name="hibernate.hbm2ddl.auto">create-drop</property>` from the hibernate.cfg.xml file.